Friday, August 30, 2013

 Yeah, I remember that delivery to Michael Clarke.
 It was the first ball of my spell and I tossed up a ball which pitched on a leg-stump line but took a sharp turn after pitching and hit Clarke’s off-stump.
 Clarke was dumbfounded.
 It had been one of the best deliveries I have ever bowled.

 Enamul: Well, before the Test series against West Indies, for thirteen months Bangladesh didn’t play any Test cricket.
 We had a bad World T20 tournament in England and the team had a new captain in Mashrafe Mortaza.
-But in the middle of the first Test match we lost Mashrafe and Shakib took the responsibility to lead our side.
+But in the middle of the first Test match, we lost Mashrafe and Shakib took the responsibility to lead our side.

-From my personal point of view, I still feel proud to be part of every Test victories of Bangladesh.
+From my personal point of view, I still feel proud to be part of every Test victory of Bangladesh.
 I got selected in the second Test match and found myself in an excellent rhythm while bowling.
 I fetched six wickets in that Test match and proved critical in Bangladesh’s victory.
 But Shakib had an outstanding series during that time, especially as a captain he was spot on.

-CS: How influential Dav Whatmore had been in your career?
+Fenomeno: How influential Dav Whatmore had been in your career?

-CS: How do you rate Shane Jurgensen as a coach?
+Fenomeno: How do you rate Shane Jurgensen as a coach?

 Enamul: